krausest/js-framework-benchmark/README.md

     2. Run the server from the root directory: `npm start`
     3. Visit your page in the browser (URL follows the folder structure): `http://localhost:8080/frameworks/keyed/fast/index.html`
     4. Note: Its important to always start the server from the root, because that way you'll get access to global CSS that all apps must share
+    5. Note 2: **AVOID SHADOW DOM** - if your framework relies on Shadow Dom (like Fast framework does), you should turn it off.
+Otherwise you won't get access to global CSS.
 5. Add the "action triggers" - buttons that all apps must have (see `frameworks/keyed/vanillajs/index.html`)
    1. Note: Action triggers are simply buttons that are used to run the benchmarks (adding rows, deleting rows, swapping them, etc).
 Those buttons can be static HTML, or you can render them dynamically (with JS) with your framework of choice
    2. Make sure your HTML elements have the same classes and structure as VanillaJS, otherwise benchmarks won't be able to find your elements on the page, and you will not get the global CSS (Bootstrap)